Qianlong Garden, China

 A Heritage from Home Virtual Tour

-Join WMF Executive Vice President Darlene McCloud for a virtual visit of the site’s extravagant decors and an exploration of WMF’s nineteen-year effort to preserve them.
+Join our Field Representative Dr. Liu Chang for a virtual visit of the site’s extravagant decors and an exploration of WMF’s nineteen-year effort to preserve them in collaboration with the Palace Museum.
 This guided tour will explore the history and complexity of Qianlong Garden’s first pavilion, Juanqinzhai, and highlight the bold designs of the majestic Fuwangge pavilion.

 About Heritage from Home